Learning Dynamics of Meta-Learning in Small Model Pretraining: Acknowledgments

 \section{Acknowledgments}

-\ This work was supported by a grant from the Accelerate Programme for Scientific Discovery, made possible by a donation from Schmidt Futures.
+This work was supported by a grant from the Accelerate Programme for Scientific Discovery, made possible by a donation from Schmidt Futures.
 David Demitri Africa is supported by the Cambridge Trust and the Jardine Foundation.
 Richard Diehl Martinez is supported by the Gates Cambridge Trust (grant OPP1144 from the Bill \& Melinda Gates Foundation).
+Suchir Salhan is supported by Cambridge University Press \& Assessment.